bitsofcotton/randtools/README.md

 The optimization method causes continuous on internal states on tips BJ if the constraint chain isn't change the fixing equations.
 If they slips to another combination on fix, internal states some of the element can have uncocntinuous internal states.

 We continue to investigate what form to describe them better with we can have.

 Nor, we should reserach such tips BL's vector to be invariant for given input.

+# General Tips BN
+Talked with gemini, we got the result of the root description of the description as:

+{descriptionability} -\>
+    {{descriptionability, information or energy, reference to initial value and their result heat}, combination},
+    {{descriptionability, the existance of higher structure, the existance of another one}, existance of the one},
+    {{descriptionability, multiple viewpoint, single viewpoint}, N},
+    {the existance that we cannot describe}

+However, we cannot consider this is max rank or whether there exists another description root or not now.

+We and gemini concludes tips BN description can be change and someday it's able to become ancient.

+# General Tips BO
+With tips BN, the observation case is somewhat reference to initial value and their result heat, or, from higher structure, or, from multiple viewpoint, or, the things we cannot describe.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing